 Seven Birches Winery

 If making wine was not enough, Seven Birches Winery started dipping their toes into making hard cider as well in 2020.
-Fermented naturally using locally sourced apples, Rhythm Handcrafted Beverages currently offers a variety of flavors including the recently released Blood Orange and Lemon-Lime.
+Fermented naturally using locally sourced apples, Rhythm Cider currently offers a variety of hard apple cider flavors including Blood Orange, Lemon-Lime, Spiced, Honey and more.
 The Blueberry Hard Apple Cider is fermented with fresh-press apple juice along with fresh whole blueberries.
 The Heirloom Cider is barrel-aged, done dry, almost champagne-like, and seasonal so get it before it is gone.
-Rhythm Studio is located next to the Atrium Wine Bar in the Lincoln Village Shops and has expanded their offerings!
-Try their locally sourced and produced hard seltzers, fruit wines and more.
+Rhythm Cider is located in the Lincoln Village Shops.

 The Gypsy Café on Main Street in Lincoln is a favorite amongst the locals.
 Co-owned by award-winning chef, Dan Duris, the Gypsy features food from around the world.
 While the food is delicious, many people come to the Gypsy just for the drinks as they are some of the best in the Western White Mountains.
 Their margaritas made with fresh, homemade lemon and lime sour mix are legendary.
 The drink menu also includes a variety of specialty martinis and other cocktails.

 Twin Barns North Taproom

 If you plan on indulging in a few alcoholic beverages in the Western White Mountains, remember to drink responsibly and don’t drink and drive.
 One of the beauties of the Lincoln/Woodstock area is the closeness of many of the breweries, wineries, and restaurants.
 You can walk or ride your bike to many of the places.
 If you are staying at one of the many resorts in the area, they also may have a shuttle that can pick you up at the end of the night.